UK Prime Minister decided: Britain will recognise Palestine if Israel fails to stop operations in Gaza

 • Total exclusion of Hamas' participation in future Gaza governments.

-The UK step follows a wider European trend: France has already announced the recognition of Palestine in Septemberand similar declarations come from Malta or the Nordic countries.
+The UK step follows a wider European trend: France already announced the recognition of Palestine in Septemberand similar declarations come from Malta or the Nordic countries.
 This signal that the Old Continent is exerting increasing pressure on the Jerusalem government.

 Israel and the USA Response